Generating Compilers for Qubit Mapping and Routing: Solving Problems via Maximal-State Construction

 \section{Solving \qmr Problems via Maximal-State Construction}

-In this section, we describe \solver, our solver for the \qmr problems defined in \lang.
+In this section, we describe the \framework solver for the \qmr problems defined in the \framework language.
 For a given \lang program $\prog$, we instantiate the solver as $\mathrm{\solver}_\prog$. $\mathrm{\solver}_\prog$ takes a circuit and graph, and returns a valid mapping and routing solution of the form

 \solver iteratively constructs a sequence of states while ensuring that each state is \emph{maximal}, meaning that it cannot be extended to a realizable state that routes any additional instructions.
+Since different choices of initial map can yield solutions of differing costs, we repeat this iterative construction with several different initial maps and return the best solution, as described in \cref{sec:map-trans-select}.

 Given the general hardness of solving \qmr problems, \solver is not guaranteed to find an optimal solution.
 Indeed, as we shall describe, we employ \emph{simulated annealing}~\cite{kirkpatrick1983simulatedannealing}---a classic randomized search algorithm---in different parts of the algorithm to steer the search towards better solutions, inspired by prior work in \qmr and other quantum compilation problems \cite{dascot,synthetiq}.
-See \cref{sec:sim-anneal-params} for details on the parameters we choose to instantiate our simulated annealing search.
+See Appendix \ref{sec:sim-anneal-params} for details on the parameters we choose to instantiate our simulated annealing search.